Craig Schneider

 Boston, MA

-Craig Schneider has been a leader in developing and implementing payment reform strategies and engaging stakeholders across the healthcare system to improve care and value for nearly 30 years.
-His work is centered in consumer engagement and promoting efficiency and quality and he is experienced in the for-profit, not-for-profit, and public sectors.
+Craig Schneider is a leader in developing and implementing payment reform strategies, promoting all-payer claims databases (APCDs), and engaging stakeholders across the health care system to improve care and value for more than 30 years.
+His work centers on consumer engagement and promoting efficiency and quality.

-In recent years he has led several learning and diffusion projects for the Centers for Medicare & Medicaid Services (CMS) Innovation Center including the Emergency Triage, Treat, and Transport Learning System; the Accountable Health Communities (connecting clinical care to social determinants of health) Implementation, Monitoring, and Learning Systems project; and the Learning Systems for Accountable Care Organizations contract.
+Prior to joining HMA, Dr. Schneider led several learning and diffusion projects for the Centers for Medicare & Medicaid Services (CMS) Innovation Center, including the Emergency Triage, Treat, and Transport Learning System; the Accountable Health Communities (connecting clinical care to social determinants of health) Implementation, Monitoring, and Learning Systems project; and the Learning Systems for [Medicare] Accountable Care Organizations contract.
+He also led the final year of the Merit-Based Incentives Program Quality Payment Program central support contract for small, under-served, and rural providers.
+Further, he worked on two projects for the Office of the National Coordinator for Health Information Technology.